The-Skov/skovutils/README.md

 pip install git+https://github.com/The-Skov/skovutils.git
 ```

+As numba is currently not fully supported for python 3.14 if it fails run:

 The package depends on `numpy`, `numba`, `pandas`, `scipy`, and `scikit-bio`.
 Optional examples may also use `pingouin`.